Cl\^oture int\'egrale et op\'erations de tores alg\'ebriques de complexit\'e un dans les vari\'et\'es affines: Introduction

 where $\chi^{m}$ is the Laurent monomial $t_{1}^{m_{1}}\ldots t_{n}^{m_{n}}$.
 See [AH] for definitions and specific statements.
 One of the main results of this paper can be stated as follows (see Theorem $2.4$).

 \paragraph{Theorem.}{\em Let $C$ be a smooth algebraic curve.
 Consider a subalgebra

 such that

 where $s_{i}\in\mathbb{Z}^{n}$, $\chi^{s_{i}}$ is the corresponding Laurent monomial, and $f_{i}\in\mathbf{k}(C)^{\star}$.
-Then the normalization of $B$ is the algebra $A[C,\mathfrak{D}]$ with its weight cone $\omega$ generated by $s_{1},\ldots, s_{r}$ and with the following coefficient of the polyhedral divisor $\mathfrak{D}$ at the point $z\in C$:
+Then the normalization of $B$ is the algebra $A[C,\mathfrak{D}]$ with its weight cone $\omega$ generated by $s_{1},\ldots, s_{r}$ and with the following coefficient of the polyhedral divisor $\mathfrak{D}$ at the point $z\in C$ $\rm :$

-where $\nu_{z}(f_{i})$ is the order of $f_{i}$ at $z$.} \paragraph{} This theorem anwsers the first question.
+where $\nu_{z}(f_{i})$ is the order of $f_{i}$ at $z$.} \paragraph{} This theorem answers the first question.
 It generalizes well known results for the case of affine surfaces with $\mathbf{k}^{\star}$-actions [FZ, 3.9, 4.6].
+Note also that it may be applied \begin{enumerate} \item[(*)] to find a proper polyhedral divisor representing a (normal) subalgebra given by generators ; \item[(**)] to find generators of an algebra represented by a proper polyhedral divisor: the idea is to guess some generating set and apply (*). \end{enumerate}

 The answer to the second question is given by Theorem $4.2$.
-It is known that the set of integrally closed homogeneous ideals of the affine toric variety with weight cone $\omega$ is in bijective correspondence with the set of integral $\omega$-polyhedra contained in $\omega$ (see section $3$).
-We provide a similar correspondence for integrally closed homogeneous ideals on affine $\mathbb{T}$-variety of complexity $1$ (see Theorem $4.6$).
+It is known that the set of integrally closed homogeneous ideals of the affine toric variety with weight cone $\omega$ is in bijective correspondence with the set of integral $\omega$-polyhedra contained in $\omega$ (see [KKMS] and section $3$).
+We provide a similar correspondence for integrally closed homogeneous ideals on affine $\mathbb{T}$-varieties of complexity $1$ (see Theorem $4.6$) that is totally combinatorial when $C$ is affine (see Corollary $4.7$).